 “I never knew of a morning in Africa when I woke up that I was not happy.”

-Botswana offers the best experience of safari game drive in Africa thanks at the excellent game abundance and a huge diversity of flora.
+Botswana is a magical land, it offers the best experience of safari game drive in Africa thanks at the excellent game abundance and a huge diversity of flora.

 In Botswana the scenarios are incredible and very different from one another, we go from the endless expanses of salt of the pan, to the beds of dry lakes, to the swamps of the Okavango Delta, to the great rivers like the Chobe, to the desert sand dunes of the Kalahari.